spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### get_filename

 Sets the filename and path for your settings file.
-Either paramter can be optional.
+Either parameter can be optional.

 If you don't choose a path, one is provided for you that is OS specific Windows path default = users/name/AppData/Local/PySimpleGUI/settings.